joshwadd/Vehicle_detection/README.md

 ## Data Set

-The key component to the object detection pipeline is a robust image classfier
+The key component to the object detection pipeline is a robust image classifier, capable of detecting if a given image contains

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDI0ODQ5MTNdfQ==
+eyJoaXN0b3J5IjpbLTE1NTI0NTIxN119
 -->